Databus3301/Lwjgl-Experiments/README.md

      - select newest sdk
 - import lib folder as lib (right-click)
 - import lwjgl2 folder as lwjgl lib
-- set run configuration to new application and set program arguments to "-" "TEST_NAME" "dimX" "dimY" or provide program args via some other way
+- set run configuration to new application and set program arguments to "-" "TEST_NAME" "dimX" "dimY" or "- TEST_NAME" or provide program args via some other way
 - potentially run IDEA-repair tool

-- TEST_NAMEs can be found jn the window class
+- TEST_NAMEs can be found in the window class